 Today, organizations are dealing with enormous data volume, generated from external and internal resources.
 To succeed in today’s business climate, everyone from business managers and marketing directors to finance professionals and technology pros need a good analytics strategy to deliver insightful and actionable analytics on the captured data.

-Organizations can no longer afford to base their decisions on gut feelings and hunch.
-Data backed insights must move the needle for organizations to stay competitive.
-This requires clearly collecting, analysing, and then applying the lessons learned from the company’s data.
+Organizations can no longer afford to base their decisions on gut feelings and hunchs.
+Data-backed insights must move the needle for organizations to stay competitive and that needs strategy and analytics.
+Moreover, this also requires clearly collecting, analyzing, and then applying the lessons learned from the company’s data.

-Identify the reason behind the failure of the Business Intelligence intiative for your enterprise
+Identify the reason behind the failure of the Business Intelligence initiative for your enterprise.

 A data-driven enterprise bases its routine decisions on actionable and timely insights from reliable data.
-Data acts as the basis for all their strategies, driving efficiency into the whole process.
-Data-driven organizations are known to consistently outperform non-data led organizations in making informed and effective decisions to drive profitability and cut down on costs.
+Leveraging data to develop a strategy acts as the basis for all their strategies, driving efficiency into the whole process.
+Data-driven organizations are known to consistently outperform non-data-led organizations in making informed and effective decisions to drive profitability and cut down on costs.
 This has resulted in almost every organization today actively taking initiatives to become more data-driven.
 But few succeed.

 According to a study by Gartner, nearly 70-80% of business intelligence initiatives fail.
 There are significant roadblocks that every organization faces.
-And overcoming this is often the difference between success and failure. and which need to be addressed before organizations can achieve the data nirvana.
+And overcoming this is often the difference between success and failure, and it needs to be addressed before organizations can achieve the data nirvana.

 3 Pillars To Define Your Analytics Strategy